PSH-ZW/psi-anaytics/Readme.md

 By using this name, we will get the ID for the orgUnit from `orgunit_tracker` table.

 In case there are any issues while flattening, for eg: if the table has not been created for the form, new concepts are added to the form(i.e form is updated), the flattening process will stop.
 It will continue only after the specified commands mentioned in the error message are run using the CLI util.
-We will be using Facility and District concept classes to identify the fields in the forms.
-In case we are adding a new Facility or District concepts, make sure to set its concept class as Facility or District accordingly.

  ####Important Notes :
  1. Handling Multiselect Columns in Forms.